[Trend Alert] Mind Blowing Optical Illusion Decorations

 Posted by Nicole Yeardley

-No, your eyes aren’t playing tricks on you, the latest interior design trend for this year is optical illusion prints.
+The latest interior design trend for this year is optical illusion decorations.
 Spinning off from the much loved geometric trend, optical illusion prints aren’t for the faint-hearted.

 To keep an edge to the optical illusion patterns, we’re seeing them printed on wallpapers, fabrics and ceramics in the ever so stylish, monochrome.
 Depending on how bold you’re feeling, we’ve found some of this season’s must-have monochrome accessories that will blow your mind.